 Northern Railway has introduced the first diesel and electric locomotive simulators in India at the Tughlakabad and Kanpur locomotive sheds.
 These help upgrading the skills of the working and new drivers, providing them training for high speed train operation.
 All workshops, Diesel sheds and Air brake freight depts. are ISO 9000 certified.
 Diesel shed, Tughlakabad has the distinction of being the first diesel shed to get 14000 certification on Indian Railway.
 Other diesel sheds and workshops are also going for ISO-14000.

 For enhancing efficiency and safety in their operations, modern signaling plays a vital role.
 The progress from a rudimentary interlocked system to a Route Relay Interlocked system has been a historical one.
 Northern Railway is equipped with 40 RRIs which includes Delhi Main RRI, which is the largest RRI System in the world, a fact certified by the Guinness Book of Records.

 Our headquarters is at Baroda House, New Delhi, with Divisional headquarters at Ambala,Delhi, Firozpur, Lucknow and Moradabad.
-We serve eight states - Delhi, Haryana, Himachal Pradesh, Jammu & Kashmir, Punjab, Uttaranchal and Uttar Pradesh and the Union Territory of Chandigarh.
+We serve nine states/Union Territories - Delhi, Haryana, Himachal Pradesh, Punjab, Uttarakhand and Uttar Pradesh and the Union Territories of Chandigarh, Jammu & Kashmir and Ladhakh.